cmartin/ggConvexHull/README.md

 ![](README-unnamed-chunk-3-1.png)

-It is especially usefull to visualize the output of ordination functions with a polygon per group, e.g.
+It is especially useful to visualize the output of ordination functions with a polygon per group, e.g.

 ``` r
 library(vegan)